cellweaver/flipcrow/README.md

 gene expression matrices, and to check whether the paper's tumor cell-state structure falls out of an independent implementation.

+## Installation instructions

+1. Clone the repo.
+2. `pip install -e .` to install needed libraries.
+3. Download SCP1644 data into the `scp1644_data` folder in the repo using `curl` via the Single Cell Portal link above.

 ## What it does

 **Loading and metadata reconciliation.** Reads the raw DGE matrices (1,370-cell and